 The risks in the customer portfolios are compared taking account of objectives such as remaining solvent and maintaining risk capacity over time.
 Annual investment limits are set for the different asset classes.
 The portfolio breakdown for each asset class is generally well diversified so non-systematic risk is very limited.
 The risk in the portfolio is also handled dynamically though operational rules.
 This means that the risk in the customer portfolios is constantly adjusted to the risk-bearing capacity.
-During the year, the trend in profit or loss will send signals to the policy rule to adjust the level of risk exposure by buying and selling.
 The adjustments will normally be made in the equity market, as long as equities account for the bulk of the total risk in the common portfolio.

 The market risk in the corporate portfolio affects equity directly.
 For the corporate portfolio, KLP aims to take low market risk.
-The majority of the funds are invested in interest-bearing securities with an average duration of 4.8 years as of 2018.
+The majority of the funds are invested in interest-bearing securities with an average duration of 4.5 years as of 2019.
 The corporate portfolio has a low correlation with the customer portfolios.